Defining Programmatic Advertising

 This increased level of flexibility allows you to experiment with different strategies and tactics, and quickly change course if something isn’t working out – giving you a significant advantage in today’s rapidly-changing marketplace.

 Another advantage of programmatic advertising is that it can help you reach a wider audience than most other digital advertising and marketing channels.
-Thanks to the real-time bidding process, your ad can be placed on any website or app that falls within your targeting criteria, no matter how big or small.
+Thanks to the real time bidding process, your ad can be placed on any website or app that falls within your targeting criteria, no matter how big or small.
 It uses contextual targeting strategy which increases the reach of the audience.

 This is in contrast to more traditional methods of display advertising, where you’re limited to placing ads on the websites of individual publishers that you’ve negotiated with.